espressif/esptool/README.md

 ### Verifying flash

-You can verify an image in the flash by passing the `--verify` option to the `write_flash` command, or by using the standalone `verify_flash` command:
+`write_flash` always verifies the MD5 hash of data which is written to flash, so manual verification is not usually needed.
+However, if you wish to verify the flash contents then you can do so via the `verify_flash` command:

 ```
 ./esptool.py verify_flash 0x40000 my_app.elf-0x40000.bin
 ```

-In esptool.py,  a separate verification step is not usually necessary.
-At the end of the `write_flash` process, the flasher reads back all data from flash and calculates an md5 hash which is compared with the original data.
-Explicit verification is only necessary if you think flash has been corrupted or accidentally overwritten.

-NOTE: esptool.py may update the first 16 bytes of the default boot image (at offset 0 for ESP8266 or offset 0x1000 for ESP32) when writing it (see [Flash modes](#flash-modes)).
-This is to set the provided flash mode and flash size parameters for the ROM bootloader.
-If running `verify_flash` for a boot image of this type, pass matching versions of any `--flash_mode` or `--flash_size` arguments that were used for `write_flash`.
+NOTE: If verifying a default boot image (offset 0 for ESP8266 or offset 0x1000 for ESP32) then any `--flash_mode`, `--flash_size` and `--flash_freq` arguments which were passed to `write_flash` must also be passed to `verify_flash`.
+Otherwise, `verify_flash` will detect mismatches in the header of the image file.

 ### Manually assembling a firmware image